christopherdebeer/Hub.js/README.md

 Usage
 -----

-*See ./example/index.html for an example for functional example*
+*See ./example/index.html for a functional example*

 Create an instance: